 - We’d like to see more traction on the sole

-It has a generous amount of cushioning along with great support throughout its design.
-It’s best suited for individuals with medium to high arches.
-It is a maximalist shoe which some may or may not like.
+It has a generous amount of cushioning, best suited for individuals with medium to high arches.
 It will reduce ground feel with the advantage of added comfort from loads of cushioning.

 They have a rocker style feel to them but not in an overt way as in some shoes we reviewed.
 They’ll work well for someone who doesn’t need extra arch support.
-You can easily use them for easy runs on pavement or light gravel surfaces.
+You can easily use them for easy runs on roads as well.

 - It is easily one of the most comfortable pairs of shoes we’ve tested

 - Hoka cushioning with a more mainstream look

 - They tend to run on the narrow side

 - Some users may not find them supportive enough

 The Saucony Echelon 8 is a departure from other shoes we considered with its lower profile that will strike a chord with some users.
 The back of the collar doesn’t ride up very far which some may prefer.
 Nevertheless, the cushioning makes for a comfortable shoe.

 They are roomy in the toe box with enough space to accommodate orthotics if you have them.
 However, they are well suited for people that don’t need anything extra in arch support.
 The construction is top quality.
 It’s a well-made product that justifies the higher price tag.

 Overall, these lightweight shoes are durable and able to handle walks on smooth to light gravel surfaces.
 You’ll find them in both standard and wide widths – although the standard width is still quite wide.
 Those with narrower feet might find them a tad too big.